codepoke-kk/qwertigraphy/HowQwertigraph.md

 - Control-Backspace is also a big reset key.
 The Qwertigraph keeps a little buffer of the last several words you typed, and if you backspace 12 times, then turn whatever's left into the qwerd you want, it will often be able to expand that qwerd.
 It's kind of like magic.
 Control-backspace empties that buffer.
 This is for two reasons.
 The important one is that the magic it's like is sometimes black magic.
 Hitting a number of backspaces then typing something will sometimes cause the Qwertigraph to think it's clever enough to expand some qwerd that's really just an artifact of its own confusion.
 Control-backspace can resolve some confusion for the poor Qwertigraph engine.
 - Windows-Alt-P will Pause the Qwertigraph if you need to type without its help.
 Windows-Alt-; will reactivate it.
 - Hitting the Control-space key key will cause the Qwertigraph to leave whatever word you just typed without expanding it, and start listening all over again.
 So will clicking the mouse.
+- The semicolon (;) is the "glue" character.
+If you type 2 words separated by a semicolon, instead of a space, the semicolon will be deleted and the 2 words will be glued together.
+You can use that for writing hashtag-type words or using prefixes and suffixes.

 ##### Words about Gregg Theory
 Gregg Shorthand users and non-users alike will have questions about why some of the qwerds are spelled the way they are.
 I'll do that explanation some other day, but for now I'll supply these little hints.